bartificer/programming-by-stealth/docs/pbs15.md

 dummyFn();
 ```

-Sometimes you intentionally want to access a global variable from within a function – you do this by intentionally not declaring the the variable inside the function:
+Sometimes you intentionally want to access a global variable from within a function – you do this by intentionally not declaring the variable inside the function:

 ```javascript
 // declare a globally scoped accumulator